 About the VCLA

-The VCLA is an independent research organization, established on a non-profit basis to promote research and public understanding of late antiquity – the period from about AD200 to about AD700.
+The VCLA is an independent research organization, established on a non-profit basis to promote research and public understanding of late antiquity – the period from about 200 to 700 CE.

 Its thematic and geographical range is wide – covering the political, economic, social, cultural and religious history, including the textual and material culture, of: